ablab/IsoQuant/README.md

 The default value is `false` for Nanopore data and `true` for other data types.
 The main explanation that some aligner report a lot of false unspliced alignments for ONT reads.

+`--polya_requirement` Strategy for using polyA tails during transcript model construction, should be one of:

+* `default` - polyA tails are required if at least 70% of the reads have polyA tail; polyA tails are always required for 1/2-exon transcripts when using ONT data (this is caused by elevated number of false 1/2-exonic alignments reported by minimap2);
+* `never` - polyA tails are never required; use this option **at your own risk** as it may noticeably increase false discovery rate, especially for ONT data;
+* `always` - reported transcripts are always required to have polyA support in the reads.